Skip to content

 For Release: Immediately

-Sleeping less than seven hours a night in youth and middle age changes the heart’s structure in a way known to cause heart attacks, strokes and death from all causes, suggests a pioneering new study of more than 31,000 healthy adults.The study appears in the January issue of Psychosomatic Medicine, journal of the American Psychosomatic Society.
+Sleeping less than seven hours a night in youth and middle age changes the heart’s structure in a way known to cause heart attacks, strokes and death from all causes, suggests a pioneering new study of more than 31,000 healthy adults.The study appears in the January issue of Psychosomatic Medicine, journal of the Society for Biopsychosocial Science and Medicine.

 Short sleep already has been linked to high blood pressure and death from cardiovascular disease.
 But these findings come from older adults who are seriously ill or from autopsies.
 “We’re looking at an earlier stage and healthy younger adults, with the idea of prevention.
 We want to know how and why these problems begin,” says Roger S. McIntyre, MD, professor of psychiatry and pharmacology at University of Toronto.
 He’s coauthor of the study with Jae-Hon Lee, MD, PhD, a psychiatrist at Korea University Ansan Hospital.